Kenneth E. deGraffenreid: Career

 For two years he was also vice president of policy-analysis firm National Security Concepts based in the Washington, D.C., area.
 He directed intelligence and defense policy and program analysis in projects ranging from missile defense support to information warfare to specialized security programs.

 From 2001 to 2004 deGraffenreid was the Deputy Under Secretary of Defense for Policy Support in the Department of Defense and, from 2004 to 2005, he served as Deputy National Counterintelligence Executive to the NCIX Michelle van Cleave (who also lectured at The Institute of World Politics for many years).
+He was part of the foreign policy and national security team for the Newt Gingrich 2012 presidential campaign.

 He was also a senior fellow at the International Assessment and Strategy Center.

 At the Institute of World Politics, he taught a number of courses during his tenure (1992–2012) including: Strategic Information Warfare (which was one of the first unclassified courses to be taught on this subject on any American campus when he first offered it in 1996), American Counterintelligence and Security for the 21st Century, American Intelligence and Protective Security: An Advanced Seminar, Intelligence and Policy, Intelligence Collection, and Introduction to Intelligence.
 He was also one of the founding faculty members and board members of the institute.

 deGraffenreid served on the board of directors of the OPSEC Professionals Society and Center for Security Policy in Washington, D.C., and on the advisory board for the master's degree in Intelligence offered by the New York Institute of Technology.

 He has contributed op-eds to various newspapers including The Washington Post, and chapters to various books, including Intelligence Requirements in the 1990s, and he edited the public version of the Cox Report concerning espionage by the People's Republic of China.
 He was also a frequent guest commentator on television programs including ABC's Nightline, PBS's MacNeil-Lehrer Newshour, CNN's Crossfire, and the Fox News Channel.

+He is a member of the Committee on the Present Danger (China).
+He has been awarded the Distinguished Civilian Service Award and the Exceptional Meritorious Civilian Service Medal by the Department of Defense.